exercism/rust/exercises/practice/isogram/.approaches/filter-all/content.md

 ```

 However, changing the case of all characters in a `str` raised the average benchmark a few nanoseconds.
-It is a bit faster to `filter` out non-ASCII letters and to change the case of each byte.
+It is a bit faster to `filter` out non-ASCII letters and to change the case of each surviving byte.
 Since the performance is fairly close, either may be prefered.

 ### using `filter_map`